robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-computation-of-derivatives.md

 4) If $u = f(x)$ and $v=g(x)$ are functions of x, then
 $$\frac{d}{dx}(u+v)=\frac{du}{dx}+\frac{dv}{dx}$$

 The derivative of the sum of two functions equals the sum of the individual derivatives.
+In essentially the same way, the derivative of a difference equals the difference of the derivatives.
 ## 3.2
 ## 3.3 Skip me
 ## 3.4